laurentb-1/paynecoin/README.md

 ### Python & Poetry

-In order to be able to run the code, you'll need to make sure you have a working Python 3.5+ installation.
+In order to be able to run the code you'll need to make sure you have a working Python 3.5+ installation.
 If you already know how to manage your Python environments and packages, you can skip this section.
 Otherwise, we'll use [poetry](https://python-poetry.org/) to easily manage packages and environments.
 1. Follow the [installation instructions](https://python-poetry.org/docs/#installation) to set it up in your machine.
 You can verify that the installation was successful by checking that running the following code doesn't produce any errors:
 ```sh